Joint Communication and Channel Discrimination: Concluding Remarks

-The problem considered in this paper can be extended and generalized in several directions.
-For instance, it is of interest to extend the results to channels with general alphabets.
-In this case, while we do not expect the results to change dramatically, alternative proof techniques will be required.
-For instance, the achievability and converse in Section \ref{sec:comm_disc_trade_off} are based on constant composition codes and type counting arguments, which cannot be used in the case of general alphabets.
-An initial result in this direction, with Gaussian channels and an on-off channel parameter, were derived in \cite{Joudeh2021}.
-Moreover, while we have focused on discriminating between two channels in this paper (i.e. binary hypothesis testing), it is of interest to extend the results and insights to settings where we wish to distinguish between more than two channels.
-Initial results in this direction have been reported in \cite{Chang2022}.
 Another extension is to consider, in addition to the coding rate and discrimination exponents, the channel coding exponent (i.e. reliability function) and to study the trade-off between all three.
-It may also be of interest for practical purposes to derive refined bounds and second order asymptotic, which tend to be tighter in the finite blocklength regime.
-Finally, one may also consider extending the setup to incorporate feedback and variable-length transmissions. \appendices
+Some progress along these lines has been reported in \cite{Chang2023}.
+It may also be of interest for practical purposes to derive refined bounds and second-order asymptotics, which tend to be tighter in finite blocklength regimes.
+Progress along these lines for the i.i.d. state model has been recently reported in \cite{Nikbakht2024}.
+Finally, one may also consider extending the setup to incorporate variable-length sequential transmissions, which can result in significant gains for channel discrimination as recently reported in \cite{Chang2023sequential}.